-- 60. Firstly, it would be necessary to determine whether the functions set out in the Global Programme of Action are considered relevant and necessary for the international community today and the future, hence those functions should be retained or not.
-Consideration should be given to the following aspects of the Global Programme of Action: - (a) Provides a global scheme, under one umbrella, comprehensively addressing the marine pollution from land-based activities. - (b) Is the only global intergovernmental mechanism directly addressing the connectivity between terrestrial, freshwater, coastal and marine ecosystems. - (c) Aims at preventing the degradation of the marine environment from land-based activities by facilitating the realization of the duty of States to preserve and protect the marine environment. - (d) Is designed to assist States in taking actions individually or jointly within their respective policies, priorities and resources, which will lead to the prevention, reduction, control and/or elimination of the degradation of the marine environment, as well as to its recovery from the impacts of land-based activities. - (e) Recognizes that the duty of States to preserve and protect the marine environment has been reflected and elaborated upon in numerous global conventions and regional instruments. - (f) Is designed to be a source of conceptual and practical guidance to be drawn upon by national and/or regional authorities in devising and implementing sustained action to prevent, reduce, control and/or eliminate marine degradation from land-based activities. - (g) Reflects the fact that States face a growing number of commitments flowing from internationally agreed environmental and/or development goals set out in non-legally binding policy instruments (such as Agenda 21, 2030 Agenda) and related conventions. - (h) Provides a set of guidance for States to undertake action at the national level, as well as recommended modalities of regional and international cooperation. - (i) Provides recommendations on approaches by source category, setting out guidance as to the actions that States should consider at national, regional and global levels, in accordance with their national capacities, priorities and available resources, and with the cooperation of the United Nations and other relevant organizations, as appropriate, and with the international cooperation for building capacities and mobilizing resources. - (j) Addresses the following source categories: sewage; persistent organic pollutants (POPs); radioactive substances; heavy metals; oils (hydrocarbons); nutrients; sediment mobilization; litter; physical alterations and destruction of habitats.
+Consideration should be given to the following aspects of the Global Programme of Action:

+- (a) Provides a global scheme, under one umbrella, comprehensively addressing the marine pollution from land-based activities. - (b) Aims at preventing the degradation of the marine environment from land-based activities by facilitating the realization of the duty of States to preserve and protect the marine environment. - (c) Is designed to assist States in taking actions individually or jointly within their respective policies, priorities and resources, which will lead to the prevention, reduction, control and/or elimination of the degradation of the marine environment, as well as to its recovery from the impacts of land-based activities.

+- (d) Recognizes that the duty of States to preserve and protect the marine environment has been reflected and elaborated upon in numerous global conventions and regional instruments. - (e) Is designed to be a source of conceptual and practical guidance to be drawn upon by national and/or regional authorities in devising and implementing sustained action to prevent, reduce, control and/or eliminate marine degradation from land-based activities. - (f) Reflects the fact that States face a growing number of commitments flowing from internationally agreed environmental and/or development goals set out in non-legally binding policy instruments (such as Agenda 21, 2030 Agenda) and related conventions. - (g) Provides a set of guidance for States to undertake action at the national level, as well as recommended modalities of regional and international cooperation. - (h) Provides recommendations on approaches by source category, setting out guidance as to the actions that States should consider at national, regional and global levels, in accordance with their national capacities, priorities and available resources, and with the cooperation of the United Nations and other relevant organizations, as appropriate, and with the international cooperation for building capacities and mobilizing resources. - (i) The source categories covered by the Global Programme of Action include: sewage; persistent organic pollutants (pops); radioactive substances; heavy metals; oils (hydrocarbons); nutrients; sediment mobilization; litter; physical alterations and destruction of habitats. - (j) Requires new approaches by, and new forms of collaboration among, Governments, organizations and institutions with responsibilities and expertise relevant to marine and coastal areas, at all levels- national, regional and global.

-- (k) Requires new approaches by, and new forms of collaboration among, Governments, organizations and institutions with responsibilities and expertise relevant to marine and coastal areas, at all levels- national, regional and global. - 61.
-In addition, it should be recalled that the Global Programme of Action provides a single global scheme for Governments to address a broad range of impacts on the marine environment from pollution from land-based activities, which would allow Governments to take concerted, holistic approach to tackle complex causes of marine pollution which are interconnected, and also bring their efforts together at national, sub-regional and regional levels.
-Hence, consideration should be given to the role of such a global intergovernmental scheme in international environmental governance in general, and the regimes for marine environmental governance in particular. - 62.
-Consideration should be given also to the need for a holistic comprehensive approach like the Global Programme of Action, instead of a single issue-based approach, to address marine pollution from land-based activities. - 63.
+Consideration should be given also to the need for a holistic comprehensive approach like the Global Programme of Action, instead of a single issue-based approach, to address the impacts on the marine pollution from land-based activities.

 Furthermore, there are ongoing initiatives within the context of the Global Programme of Action, such as the three global partnerships on nutrients, marine litter and wastewaters.
-Overall, there will be the continuing need for Governments to address a host of sources of marine pollution from land-based activities.
+Overall, there will be the continuing need for Governments addressing a host of sources of marine pollution from land-based activities.
 Therefore, it would be necessary to consider how the problems associated with a range of specific source categories of marine pollution might be effectively addressed through concerted action of Governments and organizations concerned, with or without the Global Programme of Action.